Fakparu/Credit_Risk_Analysis/README.md

 ### Summary of results

+In summary, EasyEnsambleClassifier and BalancedRandomForestClassifiers has the highest accuracy score of 91%, precision score, recall score and F1 score for high risk  loans while SMOTEENN has the lowest accuracy score of 56% for high risk loans.

+### Recommendation

-In summary, the precision scores for all the models are alright.
+The precision scores for all the models for high risk are relatively low and the precision scores for low risk is close to 100% for all models.
 I will recommend the use of EasyEnsambleClassifier and BalancedRandomForestClassifiers to predict credit risk, both performed well, provided high scores on risky loans on the analysis, predicting credit risk.
+For the bank, to target discovering many high risky loans, EasyEnsambleClassifier and BalancedRandomForestClassifiers would be the chioce.